ksastry/ksastry.github.io/index.md

 I study macroeconomics.
 Two specific themes in my work are understanding the role of bounded rationality and social dynamics in business-cycle fluctuations and modeling how societies adapt to climate change through policy changes and technological innovation.

-I received a PhD in Economics from MIT in 2022 and I was a [Prize Fellow in Economics, History, and Politics](https://histecon.fas.harvard.edu/ehppf/index.html) at Harvard University in the 2022-23 academic year.
+I received an AB in Economics from Princeton in 2016 and a PhD in Economics from MIT in 2022.
 I am also a Faculty Research Fellow of the National Bureau of Economic Research in the Economic Fluctuations and Growth program and the Environment and Energy Economics program.
 My full CV can be found [here](files/kas_cv.pdf).
-You can contact me at ksastry@princeton.edu.
+You can contact me at ksastry at princeton dot edu.

 ### Working Papers